Explore this course:

 The breadth of skills you’ll acquire also gives you the opportunity to flourish in a more traditional engineering environment.
 For example, you could become a consultant engineer or you could follow a research pathway and continue to study on a PhD.

-A minimum 2:2 in a bachelors honours degree in an engineering subject (mechanical engineering, electrical engineering, control engineering, general engineering, chemical engineering, bioengineering, or biomedical engineering) or pure sciences (maths, physics).
+A minimum 2:2 in a bachelors honours degree in an engineering subject (e.g. mechanical engineering, electrical engineering, control engineering, general engineering, chemical engineering, bioengineering, or biomedical engineering) or a pure sciences subject (e.g. maths, physics).
+You will need a strong background and high previous performance (equivalent to 2:1) in a maths module (e.g. advanced maths, calculus, modelling) and a physics module (e.g. solid/fluid mechanics, materials).

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.